Of course bar takers get lost when there are so many different ways to go about preparing.

 What good is doing problems if you don’t know whether you did them right?
-Just practicing is like getting off the scale and then getting back on without changing anything.
+If all you do is practice, that’s like getting off the scale, getting back on, and expecting the number to change.

 Here’s something else I learned about learning during my rematch with the bar:

 By “feedback,” I don’t mean you should get a tutor (unless you want to).
 Rather, critique your own work, be open to being wrong, and have the persistence to use that valuable information on your next attempt.
 I want YOU to become a bar expert!

 This is where the learning happens—the part where you review your work to figure out what went right and wrong, not when you’re doing the work itself.

 This is a subtle difference but an important one.
 How did I only manage to do 800 MBE questions when others were talking about doing 3,000+ (and still didn’t pass)?
 You can’t improve what you don’t evaluate.